williamsrz/XamarinAzureMVVMCrossDemo/README.md

-# XamarinAzureMVVMCrossDemo
-Azure Mobile Services with Xamarin and MvvmCross Demo
+# Xamarin with Azure Mobile Services and MvvmCross Demo